 People detection and tracking are well-established research areas, and impressive results have been accomplished recently.
 A plenty amount of visual detection methods originated in the field of pedestrian detection, each with their own benefits and disadvantages (a survey is given in [3]).
 Recent approaches like [4], [5] achieve good results at frame-rate by applying a soft-cascade, tuning features, sampling the image pyramid and using ground plane constraints.
 Yet, pedestrian detection only covers a part of the problem of finding people in their homes, e.g. related to the variety of poses encountered and occlusions.
 On the other hand, [6], [7] are designed for detection quality and achieve impressive results given partial occlusion and varying poses.
-Unfortunately, they require several seconds of processing time per image.
+Unfortunately, they are from realtime capability since they require several seconds of processing time per image.
 In the field of mobile service robotics, people are also often detected by their faces [8], color [9], and gradient features [10].
 Additionally, most mobile robots are equipped with laser range finders which allow the detection of human legs [11].
+[12] extends the concept of [11] to arrays of laser range finders to increase detection performance and handle occlusions.

 Plenty of research has been done to develop methods for people tracking on mobile robots in real-world applications.
-Most of these approaches focus on pedestrian tracking [12], [13], [14].
-Furthermore, evaluation is often done on precaptured data, and real-time performance retreats into the background while the main focus concentrates on detection quality.
-On the other hand, real-time approaches usually apply very fast detectors [4], [5], a tracking-by-detection scheme [15] and special hardware, like stereo-cameras and dedicated GPUs, which are unfortunately not available on our mobile robot platform [1].
-While GPUs can greatly increase computational performance, they consume a lot of energy and heavily decrease the operational time of mobile robots.
+Most of these approaches focus on pedestrian tracking [13]-[15].
+Furthermore, evaluation is often done on pre-captured data, and real-time performance retreats into the background while the main focus concentrates on detection quality.
+On the other hand, real-time approaches usually apply very fast detectors [4], [5], a tracking-by-detection scheme [16] and special hardware, like stereo-cameras and dedicated GPUs, which are unfortunately not available on our mobile robot platform [1].
 Real-time indoor approaches use thermal cameras [10] or focus on single poses and person recognition [9].
 Unfortunately, they work on closed data sets, which makes comparison hard.
-Furthermore, many approaches do not consider the processing time for other required modules like Monte Carlo localization (MCL), Simultaneous Localization and Mapping (SLAM), or path planning.
-The tracking system presented in this paper runs on a single CPU while keeping enough processing time for localization, navigation, and user interaction.
+Furthermore, many approaches do not consider the processing time for other required modules like localization, mapping, path planning, and user-dialog.
+The tracking system presented in this paper runs on a single CPU while keeping enough processing time for these modules.

 III.
-MULTI-MODAL PEOPLE TRACKING
+PEOPLE TRACKING

-In the following, we describe the detection modules and the alignment of their detections, followed by a description of the tracking system.
+A robust people tracking system on a mobile robot has to detect and track people in different situations that occur in domestic environments, e.g. partial occlusions and varying poses.
+In this section, we describe the detection modules and the alignment of their detections, followed by a description of the tracking system.